rookiemonkey/advent_of_code/README.md

 Collect stars by solving puzzles.
 Two puzzles will be made available on each day in the Advent calendar; the second puzzle is unlocked when you complete the first.
 Each puzzle grants one star.
 Good luck!

 ## What else I wanted to say?
-7 Months after I started learning how to code, here I am participating a yearly coding event and yes I am enjoying it.
-I answered the puzzles using javascript.
-To myself next year, I challenge you to use Ruby or Python :D
+7 Months after I started learning how to code, here I am participating a yearly coding event and yes I am enjoying it!.
+To myself next year, 2021, I challenge you to use Ruby or Python :D

 ### Author: <i>Kevin Roi R. Basina</i>
 <a href="https://github.com/rookiemonkey">